LILETTA® RESOURCES FOR YOU:

 Please see full Prescribing Information

-Use of LILETTA is contraindicated in women with the following: pregnancy; for use as post-coital contraception; congenital or acquired uterine anomaly, including fibroids, that distorts the uterine cavity and would be incompatible with correct intrauterine system (IUS) placement; known or suspected breast cancer or other hormone-sensitive cancer, now or in the past; known or suspected uterine or cervical neoplasia; acute liver disease or liver tumor; untreated acute cervicitis or vaginitis, including lower genital tract infections (eg, bacterial vaginosis), until infection is controlled; postpartum endometritis or infected abortion in the past 3 months; unexplained uterine bleeding; a current IUS; acute pelvic inflammatory disease (PID); conditions increasing susceptibility to pelvic infection; or hypersensitivity to any component of LILETTA.
+Use of LILETTA is contraindicated in women with the following: pregnancy; for use as post-coital contraception; congenital or acquired uterine anomaly, including leiomyomas, that distorts the uterine cavity and would be incompatible with correct intrauterine system (IUS) placement; known or suspected breast cancer or other hormone-sensitive cancer, now or in the past; known or suspected uterine or cervical malignancy; acute liver disease or liver tumor; untreated acute cervicitis or vaginitis, including lower genital tract infections (eg, bacterial vaginosis), until infection is controlled; postpartum endometritis or infected abortion in the past 3 months; unexplained uterine bleeding; a current IUS; acute pelvic inflammatory disease (PID); conditions increasing susceptibility to pelvic infection; or hypersensitivity to any component of LILETTA.

-Use LILETTA with caution after careful assessment in women with coagulopathy or taking anticoagulants; migraine, focal migraine with asymmetrical visual loss, or other symptoms indicating transient cerebral ischemia; exceptionally severe or frequent headache; marked increase of blood pressure; or severe arterial disease such as stroke or myocardial infarction.
-Consider removing LILETTA if the following arise during use: uterine or cervical malignancy or jaundice.
+if the following arise during use: uterine or cervical malignancy or jaundice.
 Because irregular bleeding/spotting is common during the first months of LILETTA use, exclude endometrial pathology (polyps or cancer) prior to the insertion of LILETTA in women with persistent or uncharacteristic bleeding.
 If the threads are not visible or are significantly shortened, they may have broken or retracted into the cervical canal or uterus.
 If LILETTA is displaced (eg, expulsed or perforated the uterus), remove it.

 If pregnancy should occur with LILETTA in place, remove the IUS because leaving it in place may increase the risk of spontaneous abortion and preterm labor.
 Removal or manipulation may result in pregnancy loss.
 Evaluate women for ectopic pregnancy because the likelihood of a pregnancy being ectopic is increased.
 Tell women about the signs of ectopic pregnancy and associated risks, including loss of fertility.
 Women with a history of ectopic pregnancy, tubal surgery, or pelvic infection have a higher risk of ectopic pregnancy.